zama-ai/fhevm/README.md

 ### Disclaimers

 #### Audits
-The Zama KMS is not yet audited and should be considered in the early alpha stage.
+The Zama KMS is not yet audited and should be considered in an early alpha stage.
 Known bugs and security issues are present as reflected by issue tracking.

 #### Parameters
 The default parameters for the Zama KMS are chosen to ensure a failure probability of 2^-64 and symmetric equivalent security of 132 bits.

 #### Side-channel attacks

-Mitigation for side-channel attacks has not been implemented directly in the Zama KMS.
+Mitigations for side-channel attacks have not been implemented directly in the Zama KMS.
 The smart contract of the blockchain from which calls originate is responsible to ensure the validity of calls.
 In particular that new ciphertexts are correctly constructed (through a proof-of-knowledge).

 ### Citations
 To cite the KMS in academic papers, please use the following entry: